 When you are objecting to a discovery request because it is too burdensome, you should couple that objection with a showing what you have offered to produce if the other party assumes the burden.
 If the objection is based on privilege or the information is too sensitive, you may also be more persuasive if you submit a protective order with your objection.

-Other Pre-trial Practice Guidelines or Comments If the Court has previously ordered that no further continuances will be granted, the parties should be prepared to go to trial as scheduled absent extraordinary circumstances.
+Throughout your case, if the Court has previously ordered that no further continuances will be granted, the parties should be prepared to set and proceed to trial absent extraordinary circumstances.

 Trial Practice and ProtocolTrial Schedule Trial is held from 9:30 a.m. to noon, and from 1:30 to 4:30 p.m.

+Absent good cause, time will be divided evenly.
 I will use a timer to keep track of your time.
 You should not anticipate receiving additional time once trial begins; you should plan to ensure that your case is completed within your allocated time.

-2. If there is a rule, statute or case law that will help me make my decision, cite to it in the Joint Pretrial Statement.
+2. If there is a rule, statute or case law that will help me make my decision, cite it in the Joint Pretrial Statement.

-The parties are expected to read the Trial Setting Minute Entry and comply with all specifics set forth in that Minute Entry, including but not limited to deadlines for submitting exhibits, and for requesting and paying for a court reporter.
+3. Parties and counsel are expected to read the Trial Setting Minute Entry and comply with all specifics set forth in that Minute Entry, including but not limited to deadlines for submitting exhibits, and for requesting and paying for a court reporter.

 In most cases, jury questionnaires and mini-openings are not necessary.
 However, in a complex case or a case with controversial facts, it may be necessary.
 The attorneys should discuss these issues with me no later than the Final Trial Management Conference if they want to use these.

 I do not use the strike and replace method of jury selection; the whole panel of prospective jurors generally will participate in jury selection.